 Most people neglect keeping their hot water dispensers up to snuff — this is a mistake.
 Here’s an easy checklist to keep your unit working safely and efficiently:

-- Clean the spout from time to time.
-Warm water mixed with dish soap or vinegar usually does the trick.
+- Clean the spout from time to time — Warm water mixed with dish soap or vinegar usually does the trick.

-If you’ve got a busy household or office, go for a large-capacity always-on model.
+If you’ve got a busy household or office, your best option is to go for a large-capacity always-on model.
 Otherwise, one of the smaller units that heats water per cup will do nicely.

 We’ve also boiled down the criteria we used to conduct this market research as a basis for your own.
-Hopefully, this article has provided you with the means to buy your new instant kettle with confidence!
+Hopefully, this article has provided you with the means to choose your new instant kettle with confidence!